-Independent Components Analysis (ICA) is a linear decomposition of the data \mathbf{v} in which the underlying latent variables \mathbf{h} are independent[215, 133].
-From a probabilistic viewpoint, we have3
+Independent Components Analysis (ICA) is a linear decomposition of the data \mathbf{v} in which the underlying latent variables \mathbf{h} are independent[214, 133].
+In other words, we seek a linear coordinate system in which the coordinates are independent.
+This can give rise to very different representations than PCA, see fig(21.9).
+Such independent coordinate systems arguably form a natural representation of the data.
+From a probabilistic viewpoint, we have